borisalibeja/FioriInvoice/README.md

 # Fiori Invoice

-## Description
+## About
-This is a simple SAP Fiori application that interacts with an OData service to display and manage data.
-The app was generated using the SAP Fiori tools suite and is styled using the `sap_horizon` theme for a modern, responsive UI.
+This is a SAP Fiori application that interacts with BTP Cloud Middleware, which, in turn, communicates with an OData service to display and manage data.
+The app was generated using the SAP Fiori Tools suite and is styled with the sap_horizon theme to deliver a modern and responsive user interface.

 ## Features
-- Responsive Fiori UI built with UI5 (version 1.130.0).
+- Responsive Fiori UI built using UI5 (version 1.130.0).
-- All CRUD Operations available on the table
+- Supports CRUD operations on the table.
+- Includes auto-refresh functionality to update the view after each table operation.
+- Provides translations in English, Italian, and Albanian.
+- Offers filtering options for the Date and Currency columns.
+- Includes a search bar to search by name, product, or invoice number.
+- Features a dynamic chart to display sales data based on a specified time frame.

 ## Pre-requisites
 - [Node.js LTS](https://nodejs.org) (e.g., v20.x or higher).
 - [NPM](https://www.npmjs.com/) (v10.x or higher).
+- Active BTP Integation Suite at the specified URL.
-- Active OData service at the specified URL or a local mock setup.
+- Active OData service at the specified URL.

 ## Getting Started